Transforming Errors into User Guidance

 Role

-Sole designer on this project–led design efforts, collaborating closely with: system architects + customer support + implementation engineers + copywriters
+Sole designer on this project.
+I led design efforts, collaborating closely with: system architects, customer support, implementation engineers and copywriters

 Award